Statutory financial statements has been saved

 Obligations of companies

 All companies are required to file annual financial statements (comprising a balance sheet, income statement, notes to the financial statements, summary of accounting principles, list of board members) according to the predefined format determined by the Central Balance Sheet Office.
-They have also to file to the National Bank of Belgium some documents as prescribed by the article 100 of Companies Code.
+They have also to file to the National Bank of Belgium some documents as prescribed by article 3:12 of the Code of companies and associations.

 Depending of the size of the companies (micro, small or large), there is a specific template of annual accounts (micro, abbreviated or full).
-All formats of annual financial statements are published by the Central Balance Sheet Office based on the prescriptions of the royal decree of 30 January 2001 as modified by the royal decree of 18 December 2015.
+All formats of annual financial statements are published by the Central Balance Sheet Office based on the prescriptions of the royal decree of 29 April 2019.

 The language in which the financial statements must be established, is the official language of the region in which the company has its registered office: